Ingrid H. Tague

 British history, early modern Europe, human-animal relations

-After receiving my PhD from Brown University in 1997, I joined the University of Denver history department, where I teach European history from the Renaissance to the nineteenth century.
-I am a specialist in British history, with a particular focus on eighteenth-century cultural history.
-My current research focuses on human-animal relations.
+After receiving my PhD from Brown University, I joined the University of Denver history department, where I teach European history from the Renaissance to the nineteenth century.
+My research specialization is eighteenth-century British cultural history.
+My current research focuses on human-animal relations, and my most recent book is Animal Companions: Pets and Social Change in Eighteenth-Century British History.

 - Ph.D., History, Brown University, 1997